 Aon has been selected as investment adviser to the Trustee and Investment Sub Committee.
 They operate under an agreement to provide a service which ensures the Trustee and Investment Sub Committee are fully briefed to take decisions themselves and to monitor those they delegate.
 Aon is paid based on an ad-valorem fee.
-This includes all investment consultancy work independent of the level of activity, except for any specific exclusions for which a fee would be agreed in advance.
-This structure has been chosen to ensure that cost-effective, independent advice is received.
+This includes all investment consultancy work except for any specific exclusions for which a fee would be agreed in advance.
+This structure has been chosen to ensure that costeffective, independent advice is received.